Rage Against the Machine: 2007–2008: First reunion and tours

 In September 2008, Rage performed at the Target Center in Minneapolis during the Republican National Convention.
-The previous day, they attempted to play a surprise set at a free anti-RNC concert at the Minnesota Capitol in St. Paul, but were prevented from doing so by the police.
-Instead, de la Rocha and Morello rapped and sang through a megaphone.
-Later that evening, Morello and Boots Reilly joined up with Billy Bragg and Jim Walsh for a three-hour jam session at Pepitos Parkway theater in south Minneapolis.
+The previous day, they attempted to play a surprise set at a free anti-RNC concert at the Minnesota Capitol in St. Paul, but were prevented by the police.
+Instead, De la Rocha and Morello rapped and sang through a megaphone.
+Later that evening, Morello and Boots Reilly joined the songwriter Billy Bragg and the politician Jim Walsh for a three-hour jam session at Pepitos Parkway theater in south Minneapolis.
+In December 2008, Morello said his Nightwatchman project would be his "principal musical focus, as I see it, for the remainder of my life".

-In December 2008, Tom Morello revealed that Rage Against the Machine shows in 2009 were a possibility, although plans for the band to record a new studio album were very unlikely.
-When asked by Billboard.com whether they planned to head to the studio in 2009, Morello stated: "we've had a wonderful year and a half of playing shows, and I don't see any reason to not play more shows.
-The thing is there's only so many hours in the musical day, and mine are very occupied right now".

-Morello elaborated that the Nightwatchman is now "my principal musical focus, as I see it, for the remainder of my life.
-From the earliest days of playing open mic nights at coffee houses, it was apparent to me that this music was as important to me as any music I've ever been involved in.
-It really encapsulates everything I want to do as an artist."
 He repeated this point in an interview with the Los Angeles Times.